devopsdays/devopsdays-web/content/blog/2017-seattle.md

 _this post was written by [Ken Mugrage](https://twitter.com/kmugrage/) and represents my views of the event_

 [DevOpsDays Seattle 2017](https://devopsdays.org/events/2017-seattle) was held at McCaw Hall on April 26th and 27th.
-Around 400 participants saw a mix of internationally known and local speaker talking about their challenges and successes.
+Around 400 participants saw a mix of internationally known and local speakers talking about their challenges and successes.

 After the end of the event, we sent around a survey.
 The feedback has been overwhelmingly positive.
 You can see the full results [here](https://www.surveymonkey.com/results/SM-SCTVN9PB/).